Ferrari flaunts its latest models on the catwalk

 Ferrari, which plans initially to sell its fashion line through its stores and online, will be competing with luxury heavyweights in a market estimated to be worth some 280 billion euros ($341 billion) this year.

-Ferrari's parent Exor (EXOR.MI), the investment company of Italy's Agnelli family, has also been moving into luxury.
+Ferrari’s parent Exor, the investment company of Italy’s Agnelli family, has also been moving into luxury.

-It recently bought 24% of shoemaker Christian Louboutin and became the biggest investor in Chinese luxury group Shang Xia, which was co-founded by France's Hermes (HRMS.PA).
+It recently bought 24% of shoemaker Christian Louboutin and became the biggest investor in Chinese luxury group Shang Xia, which was co-founded by France’s Hermes.

 Ferrari declined to give details of its collection ahead of the big reveal on Sunday.